 What Juhan learned from 200 Days of LivingOS

 I have followed Charlene since she founded Perfect College App.
-I discovered Perfect College App in college and began to reflect on how I would rewrite my college application if given another chance.
+I discovered Perfect College App and began to reflect on how I would rewrite my college application if given another chance.
 While I was sad to see the end of Perfect College App, I am happy to see the birth of LivingOS after a few years.

 Charlene’s articles made me realize that personal growth is key to achieving happiness in life.
 I applied her lifehacking guides to my life and have seen tremendous improvements in work and life.
 Today I’ll show you how I create my own happiness recipe with LivingOS guides: